Ohio Turnpike Toll.com

 What's the free alternative to I-80 across Ohio?+

-US-20 closely parallels I-80 / Ohio Turnpike a few miles to the south.
-It runs free from the Pennsylvania border at Conneaut (US-20 enters Ohio further north than I-80) through Cleveland, Norwalk, Bellevue, Fremont and Toledo to the Indiana border.
+US-20 closely parallels the Ohio Turnpike a few miles to the south, running free through Norwalk, Bellevue, Fremont and Toledo to the Indiana border.
 Total drive time is roughly 60-90 minutes longer than the Turnpike.
 US-30 and US-6 are also options, slightly further south and north respectively.

 Are I-80 mile markers the same as Ohio Turnpike exit numbers?+